Quotations

 Horatius stood on the bridge [162]

-(“the one-eyed”), a legendary hero of early Roman history.
-He defended, all
+one-eyed”), a legendary hero of early Roman history.
+He defended, all alone,

-alone, the wooden bridge over the Tiber against approaching enemies so that the
+the wooden bridge over the Tiber against approaching enemies so that the Romans

-people of Ransom’s generation would be through Lord Macaulay’s poetic rendering
+generation would be through Lord Macaulay’s poetic rendering in Lays of

 Constantine [162]